nikydix/nikydixcom-7810d/about.md

 ---

-A Digital Garden is a way of doing this.
-It is different from a traditional blogs in 2 ways.
+A Digital Garden is different from a traditional blogs in 2 ways.

 1) A digital blog tends to focus on a single topic at once (though it may contain hyper links through to other topics), and they have a pubished date.